 Is TeleBeam suitable for traditional cut roofs?

-Yes, as our LABC type approval covers only truss roofs we provide additional structural calculations as part of the service to satisfy building control.
+Yes, we provide structural calculations as part of the service to satisfy building control.

 Can TeleBeam be used in TDA Roofs?